halbs13/Dynamics-NAV-Payroll/au-payroll-setup-award-interpreter.md

 |:---------------------------------|:---------------------------------------|
 |**Position Code**| This field is optional and is used to indicate the Award is only used for a specific Position.
 The position is attached to a Payroll Employee.
 |**Public Holiday Calendar Code**|	This field is optional and is used to assign a calendar to determine Public Holidays for this Award.
 Alternately the Calendar can be attached to the Employee's Branch and the Employee assigned to the Branch.
-Certification Date.
-This field is **Mandatory** and is used to enter the date the Award is Certified for use.
+|**Certification Date**| This field is **Mandatory** and is used to enter the date the Award is Certified for use.
 If this date is left blank you cannot setup Award Interpretation Criteria Items for this Award as this date is verified when setting up Items.
 |**Comment**| This field is optional and is used to indicate a comment is recorded against this Award.
 To add or maintain comments click the Award Button and then select the Comment menu option.
 |**Blocked**|	This field is used to block the Award and any of its Classifications from use.

-### Award Interpreter Pay Item Criteria List
+## Award Interpreter Pay Item Criteria List

 The fields on this form are for display purposes only.
 The Pay Item Criteria records that have been setup to interpret the hours into Pay Transaction Types for the Award or the Award Classification are listed.

 They are maintained in the Item Criteria Worksheet.

-1. On the **General** FastTab, fill the fields in the following table.
+1. Fill the fields in the following table.

 |Field|Description|
 |:---------------------------------|:---------------------------------------|